 a) Minimize exposure

 - Wear a mask.
 Common sense dictates that you’ll minimize viral load transmission with any barrier.
-Have a sanitizer in your pocket for a quick alcohol spray on commonly touched items like carts, refrigerator handles, and credit card machines.
+Have a sanitizer in your pocket for a quick alcohol spray on commonly touched items like grocery carts, door handles, and credit card machines.